manzooralam/java/README.md

-There are four oops concepts :
+There are four oops concepts in java :
    <b>  Inheritance,
      Polymorphism,
      Encapsulation,